nikolaswise/lonegoosepress/source/publications/broadsides/call-and-answer/index.md

 price: $80
 image: broadsides/Call_and_Answer.jpg
 thumbnail: broadsides/Call_and_Answer_TN.jpg
-available: false
+available: true
 layout: project
 num: 05
 ---

-Tell me why it is we don’t lift our voices these days And cry over what is happening.
-Have you noticed
+Tell me why it is we don’t lift our voices these days<br>
+And cry over what is happening.
+Have you noticed<br>
-The plans are made for Iraq and the ice cap is melting?
+The plans are made for Iraq and the ice cap is melting?<br>
 I say to myself: “Go on, cry.
-What’s the sense
+What’s the sense<br>
 Of being an adult and having no voice?
-Cry out!
+Cry out!<br>
 See who will answer!
-This is Call and Answer!”
+This is Call and Answer!”<br>

-We will have to call especially loud to reach
+We will have to call especially loud to reach<br>
-Our angels, who are hard of hearing; they are hiding In the jugs of silence filled during our wars.
+Our angels, who are hard of hearing; they are hiding<br>
+In the jugs of silence filled during our wars.<br>

-Have we agreed to so many wars that we can’t
+Have we agreed to so many wars that we can’t<br>
 Escape from silence?
-If we don’t lift our voices, we allow Others (who are ourselves) to rob the house.
+If we don’t lift our voices, we allow<br>
+Others (who are ourselves) to rob the house.<br>

-How come we’ve listened to the great criers—Neruda, Akhmatova, Thoreau, Frederick Douglass—and now
+How come we’ve listened to the great criers—Neruda,<br>
+Akhmatova, Thoreau, Frederick Douglass—and now<br>
-We’re silent as sparrows in the little bushes?
+We’re silent as sparrows in the little bushes?<br>

-Some masters say our life lasts only seven days.
+Some masters say our life lasts only seven days.<br>
 Where are we in the week?
-Is it Thursday yet?
+Is it Thursday yet?<br>
 Hurry, cry now!
-Soon Sunday night will come.
+Soon Sunday night will come.<br>

-From My Sentence Was a Thousand Years of Joy, copyright 2005 by Robert Bly.
+>> From *My Sentence Was a Thousand Years of Joy*, copyright 2005 by Robert&nbsp;Bly.